Swellisgood/Swellisgood/README.md

 - Forecasting Energy Demand: I recently developed a time series forecasting model to predict energy demand for a utility company.
 The project involved data preprocessing, feature engineering, and time series modeling techniques such as ARIMA and Prophet.
 I am continuing to refine the model and explore new methods to improve its accuracy and performance.

 ## What I'm learning 🌱
-I am currently focused on developing my skills in Data Science and Automation.
-I am constantly seeking new learning opportunities to stay up-to-date with the latest trends and technologies.
-Also, some other miscellaneous journeys i am currently undertaking are :
+Miscellaneous journeys i am currently undertaking are :

 ### My Journey with Vim and Personal Development Environment
 - Learned the importance of a personalized development environment 🚀